 Arabic, Sudanese CreolePrint

-Equatoria region widespread, into Bahr al Ghazal and Upper Nile regions.
+Central Equatoria State, Eastern Equatoria, Western Equatoria states: widespread, into Northern Bahr al Ghazal, Western Bahr al Ghazal and Upper Nile states.

 3 (Wider communication).
 Used as L1 or L2 in Juba and other towns in Equatoria.
 As a creole and lingua franca, this language varies enormously in form from place to place, and from speaker to speaker (depending on subject matter and interlocuter), and is changing rapidly.

 Dialectal variations in different areas due to different local vernaculars.
 A member of macrolanguage Arabic [ara].

 Major language of communication in Equatoria, and south of Wau and Malakal.
 Most domains except very formal situations; also used in government.
 All ages.